 The unpredictable nature of the cryptocurrency market, paired with a constant stream of new blockchain projects, has made it nearly impossible to thoroughly and effectively analyse ICOs out there.

+What is the team behind the ICO?
 A great idea will go nowhere without a solid backing and someone to make it happen.
 Have a good, close look at the team and their track record from independent sources.
-The ICO’s team should be made up of real, reputable people Team members operating under aliases should not be trusted, while a team full of experienced high achievers is a huge plus.
+The ICO’s team should be made up of real, reputable people.
+Team members operating under aliases should not be trusted, while a team full of experienced high achievers is a huge plus.

 At the heart of each and every good ICO is the blockchain.
 A worthy one should have a sound, valid reason to use blockchain technology, and a plan to use this technology to the best of its ability.
-If an ICO isn’t using blockchain technology beyond simply creating its tokens, that’s a red flag right then and there.
+If an ICO isn’t using blockchain technology beyond simply creating its tokens, that’s a big warning sign.

 However, even if an ICO uses blockchain technology beyond simply creating the tokens, the need should clearly exist.
-If an existing technology, like a secure database or electronic cash transfer, can do a better job, walk away.
+If an existing technology, like a secure database or electronic cash transfer, can do a better job then you need to ask why they aren’t doing that.

-Blockchain technology is powerful and enables functionality that has not previously existed, but that functionality sits within a very narrow niche, and trying to use it where unrequired will cause a project to eat away at its funding.
+Blockchain technology is powerful and enables functionality that has not previously existed, but that functionality sits within a very narrow niche, and trying to use it where it is not required will cause a project to eat away at its funding.

 Remember the laws of supply and demand when analysing ICOs.
 What will make the coins/tokens valuable?
 Is the token’s value proposition somehow tied into offering cheap and affordable access to some popular product or service?
-If so, steer clear.
-You can’t have your cake and eat it too.
 The product or service will no longer be cheap if the associated token is expensive due to speculation, and vice-versa.
+This is another big warning sign.

 Responsible decision making

 What does the ICO plan to do with the funds it raises?
-Will running a successful ICO give them a leg up in everyday business efforts, or is the exit plan a big, fat paycheck?
+Will running a successful ICO give them the start they need to launch the business?
+Or is the exit plan a payoff for the team starting the project?

 Have a close look at where any proceeds will go.
-The majority of funding should be reinvested and dumped back into the business.
+The majority of funding should be reinvested back into the business.
 Never trust any ICO that spends more on marketing than it does on development and delivering value.
-A quick calculation will often show that raising $100 million, creating $10 million worth of product and turning around and selling it to a market share worth less than $1 million is going to end in tears.
-Invest wisely.
+A quick calculation will often show that raising $100 million, creating $10 million worth of product and turning around and selling it to a market share worth less than $1 million is going to end badly.